Resolve A Failed Endpoint Check

 - pending escalation count

 On mobile, the panel stacks the same evidence vertically.
-Confirm the status and summary first, then continue down to run timing, policy, session/thread links, escalation count, and knowledge counts.
+Confirm the status and summary first, then continue down to run timing, policy, session/thread links, escalation count, and endpoint knowledge document status, metadata, and length.

 Decision points: